stantonwjones/nails-boilerplate/README.md

 * **undefined** If there is no return statement in the action, Nails will pass the *params* obect to the rendering engine.
-* **Object** If a generic object is returned, Nails will attempt to autorender the view immediately using the returned object instead of *params*.
+* **Object** If a generic object is returned, Nails will attempt to autorender the view immediately using the returned object instead of *params*.**
 * **Promise** If a promise is returned, Nails will wait to autorender the view until the *Promise* resolves.
 If it resolves with no return value, the view is rendered using *params*.
-Otherwise, the view is rendered using the resolved value of the *Promise*
+Otherwise, the view is rendered using the resolved value of the *Promise*\**

-If a response has already been sent to the client, autorender will be skipped.
+\*If a response has already been sent to the client, autorender will be skipped.
+\*\*For JSON routes, the returned object will be rendered as stringified JSON.

 ###### Params
 Params is a generic JSON object which represents the request details.
 Usually,